KennyPeanuts/CPOM_Flux/lab_notebook/analysis/leached_litter_Spring_SOD_Analysis.md

 * 16 Aug 2016 - KF - added calculations of DO concentration

+* 17 Aug 2016 - KF - converted DO to umol/L to match litter exp results

 ## Purpose

 This code is to analyze the effect of the leached litter addition treatments on SOD.